wp-plugins/wordpress-football-leagues/readme.txt

 Contributors: ajthomascouk
 Donate link: http://bit.ly/HdTc5Q
 Tags: widget, football, soccer
-Stable tag: 0.4.3
+Stable tag: 0.4.4

 It's here, the plugin thats been missing from wordpress!
 A plugin to display a football league table, specified by you.

 == Description ==
 Wordpress Football Leagues allows you to select a football league to show on you site as a widget.
-You can select the number of teams to show, thus allowing the widget to be placed is small footers.
+You can select the number of teams to show, allowing the widget to be placed is small footers.
 You can also Highlight your favourite team.

-The widget is currently limited to the English professional leagues.
-New leagues will be added in future releases.
+## Available Leagues:

+- England
+ - Premiership, Championship, League One and League Two
+- Scotland
+ - Premiership, Championship, League One and League Two
+- Norway
+ - Tippeligaen

+Norway?
+Thats right, Norway.
+A Customer asked if I would add the Tippeligaen and I obliged.
+Are there any leagues you’d like to see?
+Please let me know over on [my website]

 == Screenshots ==